Murder of Matthew Hunt: Legal proceedings

+Eli Epiha

-In early July 2020, Eli Epiha appeared in the Auckland High Court where he pleaded not guilty to murdering Constable Hunt and the attempted murder of the second police officer.
-He also pleaded not guilty to guilty to dangerous driving, causing injury to a member of the public.
+In early July 2020, Eli Epiha appeared in the Auckland High Court where he pleaded not guilty to murdering Hunt and the attempted murder of the second police officer (the then yet unnamed Constable David Goldfinch).
+He also pleaded not guilty to dangerous driving, causing injury to a member of the public.
 On 14 August, Epiha's name suppression lapsed after he abandoned his appeal for name suppression.

-In early July 2021, Epiha pleaded guilty to Hunt's murder and dangerous driving causing injury after fleeing Police.
-However, Epiha pleaded not guilty to the alleged attempted murder of the second police officer, who was identified as Constable David Goldfinch.
+In early July 2021, Epiha pleaded guilty to Hunt's murder and dangerous driving causing injury after fleeing police.
+However, Epiha pleaded not guilty to the alleged attempted murder of the second police officer, who was identified as Goldfinch.
 On 12 July, Judge Geoffrey Venning convened a jury for Epiha's trial for the attempted murder of Goldfinch.
 In addition, suppression of Epiha's earlier guilty pleas and a non-publication order of images of the defendant was also lifted.